KimmNT/GM/README.md

 After install those library, now you can run the app on your local with:
 => npm start

-If there is any error, please look for instruction on your CMD to fix it.
+If there is any problems, please look for instruction on your CMD to fix it.

 THANK YOU!